Stanhoe Pit

 Facilities and things to do near Stanhoe

 This list of local amenities is aimed mainly at visitors to Stanhoe.
-Don’t forget to check out our information on holiday cottages, caravan sites, walks, the pub, and facilities for children, and look at the village calendar to see what’s going on in Stanhoe.
+Don’t forget to look at the village calendar to see what’s going on in Stanhoe, visit the pub, and check out our travel pages for maps and walks.

 The sidebar on the right also has some links to events and attractions throughout Norfolk.